-- Arrange each piece just like they are positioned in the app (or in your printer before you take your print out).
+- Arrange each piece just as they are positioned in the app (or in your printer before you take your print out).

 - Clearly label each piece.
-You’ll use these labels to show your customers which parts are used in each step.
+These labels show your customers which parts are used in each step.

-- Process photographs: For each step where your customer is joining two parts, you should provide a photograph and description of what they need to do.
+- Process photographs: For each step where your customer joins two parts, you should provide a photograph and description of what they need to do.

 - Clearly label which parts your customer should be interacting with.